robcarver17/pysystemtrade/docs/data.md

 ## Instrument configuration and spread costs

 Instrument configuration consists of static information that enables us to trade an instrument like DAX: the asset class, futures contract point size, and traded currency (it also includes cost levels, that are required in the simulation environment).
-This is mostly stored in [this file](/data/futures/csvconfig/instrumentconfig.csv) for both sim and production.
+This is mostly stored in [`/data/futures/csvconfig/instrumentconfig.csv`](/data/futures/csvconfig/instrumentconfig.csv) for both sim and production.
 The file includes a number of futures contracts that I don't actually trade or get prices for.
 Any configuration information for these may not be accurate and you use it at your own risk.
-The exception is spread costs, which are stored in [this file](/data/futures/csvconfig/spreadcosts.csv) for sim, but usually in a database for production, as they should be periodically updated with more accurate information.
+The exception is spread costs, which are stored in [`/data/futures/csvconfig/spreadcosts.csv`](/data/futures/csvconfig/spreadcosts.csv) for sim, but usually in a database for production, as they should be periodically updated with more accurate information.

 To copy spread costs into the database we are going to *read* from CSV files, and *write* to a [MongoDB Database](https://www.mongodb.com/).